BristolMuseumsGalleriesandArchives/Digital-Signage-Content-Loader/README.md

-#Data loader scripts for a digital sign web app running of a local file system
+#Data loader scripts for a web app running on a local file system

+Used for digital signage at Bristol Museums, Galleries and Archives

 bash scripts running on Ubuntu